Arduino Smart Home with PIR, Temperature & Gas Sensors | Makers’ Muse

-This project is about smart homes which are going to be the future in these homes we don’t have to switch ON/OFF the fan and lights as whenever the temperature of the room goes below the threshold value, the fan will get switched on and when you enter from the door lights will get on automatically.
+This project is about smart homes, which are going to be the future.
+In these homes, we don’t have to switch ON/OFF the fan and lights whenever the temperature of the room goes below the threshold value.
+The fan will get switched on, and when you enter from the door lights will turn on automatically.

-In this smart home, the PIR sensor is used for light and temperature sensors for the temperature and gas sensor to detect fire and to tone alarm.
+In this smart home, the PIR sensor is used for a light and temperature sensor, and for the temperature and gas sensor to detect fire and to sound an alarm.

 Hardware required